aciccarello/ciccarello.me/_posts/2015-08-15-an-overview-of-our-trip.md

 through the tiny Monrovia airport.

 {% include image.html
-    file="/assets/img/liberia-goodbye-crowd.jpg"
+    file: "/assets/img/liberia-goodbye-crowd.jpg"
-    alt="about 16 africans of varrious ages, some waving goodbye" caption="Everyone out at the road to say goodbye"
+    alt: "about 16 africans of varrious ages, some waving goodbye"
+    caption: "Everyone out at the road to say goodbye"
 %}

 ### More To Come